Autumn 2021 Registration Open Now!

 Our standard weekend schedule will be Saturday 10am to 4pm, a two hour dinner break, then 6pm to 8pm for presentations or campfire activities.
 (The group may choose whether dinner is communal or independent.)
 Sundays will be from 9am to 5pm.
 Long weekends will follow a different schedule.

-We will meet each month at various locations in CT, including Sticks & Stones Farm in Newtown, Holcomb Farm in Granby, and White Memorial Conservation Center in Litchfield.
+We will meet each month at various locations in CT, including Sticks & Stones Farm in Newtown, Holcomb Farm in Granby, and White Memorial Conservation Center, and Boyds Woods in Litchfield.
 Special, out-of-state trips are noted below.

 *Details are subject to change due to factors beyond our control and your instructor will provide as much advance warning as possible.*

 – Basic basket weaving

 – Safe use of woodcraft tools such as solid knife, saw, and hatchet

 – Working with bone, stone and wood with both modern and ancient tools